 Q: If I request funding for new equipment certified as compatible with E25 or higher blends, is it allowable to use the new equipment for other products as well?

 A: Yes, if the applicant and equipment meet the eligibility requirements, then the new equipment may be used for any blend for which it is certified.
 Proposed projects will be evaluated by multiple criteria, as listed in the "Project Evaluation Profile" section of the RFP.
-Using the Project Goals and Outcomes of the scoring rubric, reviewers will consider the extent to which a proposed project will increase access to and sales of motor fuel blends containing at least 15% ethanol.
+Reviewers will consider the extent to which a proposed project will increase access to and sales of motor fuel blends containing at least 15% ethanol.

 Q: Can grant funds be used to modify an existing pump dispensing E85 or other flex fuel blends (e.g., E30 or E50) so that it can also dispense E15?